 Early stage (Stage I-II), unfavorable

 Treatment of early stage, unfavorable Hodgkin's disease also consists of both chemotherapy and radiation, but as you may suspect, more intense therapy is used.
-The two most commonly used treatment regimens are four cycles of ABVD chemotherapy plus 30 Gy radiation (based on results from the large HD11 clinical trial), or 12 weeks of Stanford V chemotherapy plus radiation.
-Again, after completing chemotherapy, your doctor will obtain a repeat PET scan to see how well the lymphoma responded to treatment and if additional treatment is necessary.
+The most commonly used treatment regimens are ABVD or Stanford V chemotherapy plus radiation.
+Again, after completing chemotherapy, your provider will obtain a repeat PET scan to see how well the lymphoma responded to treatment and if additional chemotherapy treatment is necessary prior to starting radiation.
 If there was a suboptimal response, no response, or worsening of the disease despite chemotherapy, most clinicians will repeat a biopsy and then proceed with additional chemotherapy.

-Treatment of Stage III-IV Hodgkin's disease is even more intense than unfavorable early-stage disease.
-It begins with intense chemotherapy: 6 cycles of ABVD, 12 weeks of Stanford V, or 4-8 cycles of BEACOPP.
-After chemotherapy, a PET scan is obtained, and radiation is added to areas of disease that were bulky (>10 cm) before chemotherapy, or that remain active on PET after chemotherapy (ie. Not completely killed by chemo alone).
+Treatment of Stage III-IV Hodgkin's disease is more intense than unfavorable early-stage disease.
+It begins with an intense chemotherapy regimen of ABVD, Stanford V, or BEACOPP.
+After chemotherapy, a PET scan is obtained, and radiation is added to areas of disease that were bulky (>10 cm) before chemotherapy, or that remain active on PET after chemotherapy (ie. not completely killed by chemo alone).
 If there was a suboptimal response, no response, or worsening of the disease despite chemotherapy, most clinicians will repeat a biopsy and then proceed with additional chemotherapy or a bone marrow transplant.

 Nodular lymphocyte predominant (NLP)

-NLP Hodgkin's lymphoma tends to be less aggressive than classical Hodgkin's, and more than 75% of patients present with early-stage (Stage I-II) disease.
-Because experience has shown that NLP responds in a distinctly different way from classical Hodgkin's lymphoma, the National Comprehensive Cancer Network has a distinct set of treatment recommendations for NLP Hodgkin's lymphoma based on available studies and consensus opinion.
-Stage I-II NLP can be treated with radiation alone; studies have shown that adding chemotherapy in these patients does not improve survival or decrease the risk of relapse (though it increases side effects).
-Advanced disease (Stage III-IV) is treated similarly to advanced-stage classical Hodgkin's lymphoma, with chemotherapy as the primary treatment.
-Typically, MOPP (mechlorethamine, vincristine, procarbazine, prednisone) or ABVD is used.
-More recently, there has been interest in using Rituximab along with traditional chemotherapy to increase the likelihood of achieving a complete remission.
+NLP Hodgkin's lymphoma tends to be less aggressive than classical Hodgkin's, and many patients present with early-stage (Stage I-II) disease.
+Because experience has shown that NLP responds in a distinctly different way from classical Hodgkin's lymphoma, the National Comprehensive Cancer Network (NCCN) has a distinct set of treatment recommendations for NLP Hodgkin's lymphoma.
+Stage I-II NLP can be treated with radiation alone.
+Advanced disease (Stage III-IV) is treated similarly to advanced-stage classical Hodgkin's lymphoma, with chemotherapy as the primary treatment and sometimes radiation.
+Rituximab may be used along with traditional chemotherapy to increase the likelihood of achieving a complete remission.
 Radiation therapy can also be added if areas of lymphoma are causing pain, discomfort, or impairing the normal function of organs.
 In these cases, radiation therapy is done for comfort, not necessarily to increase the likelihood of cure.

 Once a patient has been treated for Hodgkin's disease, he or she needs to be closely followed for recurrence, or return of the cancer.
-Your oncologist will tell you when he or she wants follow-up CT scans or PET scans.
-Most relapses are detected clinically (ie. your doctor taking a thorough history and performing a good physical exam).
+Your care provider will tell you when he or she wants follow-up CT scans or PET scans.
+Most relapses are detected clinically (taking a thorough history and performing a good physical exam).
 Screening PET scans are not recommended because they have a high false-positive rate, meaning that most things that look like relapse on PET scan turn out not to be cancer.
 At first, follow-up visits will be fairly frequent.
 The longer a patient is free of disease, the less often the checkups.
-Usually, follow-up with an oncologist lasts for 5 years as long as no lymphoma returns; however, relapses can occur even after 5 years of being disease-free, especially in the lymphocyte-predominant subtype of Hodgkin's lymphoma.
+Usually, follow-up with a provider lasts for 5 years as long as no lymphoma returns; however, relapses can occur even after 5 years of being disease-free, especially in the nodular lymphocyte-predominant subtype of Hodgkin's lymphoma.

-After completing treatment for Hodgkin's lymphoma, you should see a physician every 2-4 months for the first two years, then every 3-6 months for the next 3-5 years, and annually thereafter.
+After completing treatment for Hodgkin's lymphoma, you should see a physician every 3-6 months for the first two years, then every 6-12 months until year 3, and annually thereafter.

 - Basic blood counts and chemistry profiles should be obtained at these visits to monitor for organ damage that may not be causing any symptoms.